 In 1999, Wes, always a forward-thinking entrepreneur, saw the potential in a little thing called "the internet".
 Within a few months, John Christian had a website and was doing e-commerce when most people didn't even have email.
 Through years of old-fashioned brand building, the business has expanded into its present position: the world-leader in bespoke jewelry creations.

-Turner Waugh passed away in 1977, Robert Waugh in 1982, Anna Mae Waugh in 1990 and finally, John Waugh in 2008, but their multi-generational dreams of creating one-of-a-kind, bespoke heirloom jewelry creations lives on in John Christian, through the guidance of CEO Wes Weaver and New Business Director T.C.
-Waugh.
+Turner Waugh passed away in 1977, Robert Waugh in 1982, Anna Mae Waugh in 1990 and finally, John Waugh in 2008, but their multi-generational dreams of creating one-of-a-kind, bespoke heirloom jewelry creations lives on in the Designers of John Christian, through the guidance of CEO/Owner Wes Weaver and his wife Barbara.

 Now, John Christian's bespoke creations in Roman Numerals, Monograms, Family Crests, and Mother's Jewelry are distinguishable by their unique designs and unparalleled quality.
 When you lay eyes on one of our designs, you just have to say...